top of page

 His was a labor of love, pure and simple.
 Again, perhaps a fulfilling retirement gig at age 46.
 (While this doesn't sound old today, the average lifespan then was of course considerably shorter.)

-With no financial interest in ever trying to make the retreat a cash cow, happy to break even or even subsidize operation costs a bit, he and his family between themselves dedicated 78 years to fostering an affordable, grounded rural retreat for purifying, healing, and peaceful recreation (apart, that is, from possibly killing some non-human residents for sport or food).
-All amid wild alpine surroundings, often-lively Parks Creek coursing its way through.
-(Reportedly named after an early surveyor.)
+With no financial interest in ever trying to make the retreat a cash cow, happy to break even or even subsidize operation costs if need be, he and his family between themselves dedicated 78 years to fostering an affordable, grounded rural retreat for purifying, healing, and peaceful recreation (apart, that is, from possibly killing some non-human residents for sport or food).
+All amid wild alpine surroundings, with seasonably lively Parks Creek coursing its way through.
+(Reportedly, it was named after an early surveyor.)

 Trivia: Henry Stewart's middle name was Stella.
 Back then it wasn't uncommon to honor female family member by bestowing her name into a descendant male's moniker.